Asynchronous Exclusive Selection: Unbounded Selection

-We will use an atomic-snapshot object~$W$, which includes read-write registers $W_p$, for each process $p$, for $1\le p\le n$, such that $W_p$ is writable by~$p$ and readable by all; each $W_p$ is initialized to be empty.
-These registers $W_i$ are supported by other registers in $W$ to provide $W$ with the functionality of an atomic snapshot object~\cite{AfekADGMS93,Attiya-Welch-book2004}.
-Processes $p$ write entries from their lists to their registers~$W_p$ in~$W$.
-After taking a snapshot of~$W$, process $p$ assigns itself \emph{rank} defined as follows: it is the rank of $p$ among the indices~$q$ of~$W_q$ such that $W_q$ stores an entry of the current list~$L_p$.
+We will use an atomic-snapshot object~$\cS$.
+It includes read-write registers~$S[p]$, for each process~$p$, for $1\le p\le n$, such that $S[p]$ is writable by~$p$ and readable by all processes.
+A view returned to a process that invoked taking a snapshot consists of a vector $V=(V[1],V[2],\ldots,V[n])$, where $V[i]$ stores the value read from~$S[i]$.
+Each register~$S[i]$, for $1\le i\le n$, is initialized to \texttt{null}.
+The registers~$S[i]$ are supported by other auxiliary registers in~$\cS$ to equip~$S$ with the functionality of an atomic snapshot object, see~\cite{AfekADGMS93}.
+Process~$p$ writes an integer in the interval $[1,2n-1]$ to the register~$S[p]$ in~$\cS$.
+After taking a snapshot using~$\cS$, process~$p$ assigns itself the \emph{rank} defined as follows: it is the rank of $p$ among the indices~$q$ such that the variable~$V[q]$ stores an entry different from \texttt{null}.
+A snapshot determines integers in the interval $[1,2n-1]$ that are \emph{available}: these are the numbers in the interval that do not occur in the snapshot.
+For each snapshot with at least one repetition of entries there are always at least $n$ integers available: this is because at most $n-1$ numbers in $[1,2n-1]$ occur in the snapshot.

-Occasionally, a process $p$ may need to choose a value to propose as name in a special way, we call this \emph{choosing by rank}.
-This is accomplished as follows.
-Let $k$ be the rank of $p$ at this point, based on the current list $L_p$ and the most recent snapshot taken by~$p$.
-Process~$p$ identifies the entry~$x$ in~$L_p$ that is of rank~$k$ among the entries that do not appear in the snapshot, and this $x$ is the value chosen.
-Such a chosen value is well determined since the list $L_p$ is long enough.
-Namely, the worst case occurs when $p=n$, there is only one other value equal to $W_n$ in the snapshot of $W$, all the remaining $n-2$ values are distinct, and all the values in the snapshot appear in~$L_n$.
-This is because then process $n$ needs to skip $n-1+n-1=2n-2$ entries in~$L_n$ and use the very last one.

-Each process $p$ starts by querying for a new value to deposit.
-Once a process obtains such a value, it joins the pool of processes working to acquire a new ``name'' to indicate a register.
-The following action is iterated: process $p$ chooses an entry in~$L_p$ and writes it into~$W_p$.
-The value chosen is the first (smallest) entry in~$L_p$, unless specified otherwise.
-After each write to~$W_p$, process~$p$ takes a snapshot of~$W$.
-What happens next is as follows, and is broken into two cases.

-The first case is when the value $i$ at $W_p$ is unique in the snapshot.
-Then process~$p$ reads~$R_i$: if $R_i$ is empty then process~$p$ stores in~$R_i$ the value that needs to be deposited and acknowledges \texttt{Deposit}$_p$, otherwise $p$ verifies the list~$L_p$.
-After the verification has been completed, if this occurs, process $p$ again writes to $W_p$ the smallest entry in~$L_p$ and takes a snapshot.

-The second case is when process $p$ takes a snapshot and the value at $W_p$ is not unique.
-Let $k$ be the rank of $p$ at this point.
-Process $p$ chooses by rank an entry from the list~$L_p$, writes this entry into $W_p$, and takes a snapshot of~$W$.
+The need for a deposit occurs when a process~$p$ that has been querying for a new value to deposit obtains such a value.
+Then process~$p$ begins attempts to acquire an index of a register available for deposits.
+Such attempts are performed repeatedly until identifying an index of a register~$i$ exclusively available to~$p$, we call such $i$ a \emph{list name}.
+Each attempt begins with $p$ reviewing its list~$L_p$ and setting the \emph{candidate} index, of an eligible register dedicated to depositing, to~$L_p[1]$.
+The first goal is to go through a sequence of candidates to eventually identify a list name, while verifying each candidate until it passes the verification and becomes a list name.